UniqueNetwork/unique_docs/docs/reference/schemas/index.md

 ## Overview

 Unique is an NFT-oriented blockchain built on Substrate, featuring both Substrate and EVM (Ethereum Virtual Machine) capabilities.
 Unique emphasizes its NFT functionality, with collections and NFTs as first-class entities within the blockchain.
-The latest metadata schema, Unique V2, offers a modern and enhanced way to handle NFT metadata, drawing inspiration from industry standards.
+The latest metadata format, Unique 2.0, offers a modern and enhanced way to handle NFT metadata, drawing inspiration from industry standards.

 [[toc]]